bpringe/coinbase-pro-clj/README.md

              :passphrase "Coinbase Pro passphrase"})
 ```

-From here you can call any of the functions (provided your client has a valid key, secret, and passphrase for authenticated endpoints.
+From here you can call any of the functions (provided your client has a valid key, secret, and passphrase for authenticated endpoints).
 Here are a few examples:

 ```clojure
 ;; Public endpoints